CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 Although this project is fully Open Source, developing AIMSICD is a lot of work and done by enthusiastic people during their free time.
 If you're a developer yourself, we welcome you with open arms!
 To keep developers in a great mood and support development, please consider making a (fully anonymous) [donation](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Anonymous-Donations).

 All collected donations shall be split into appropriate pieces and directly sent to developers who contribute useful code (at our discretion).
-Additionally, donations will be used to support these privacy-defending organizations (contact us if you are a like-minded organization):
+Additionally, donations will be used to support these privacy organizations (contact us if you are a like-minded organization):

 [![EFF](https://spideroak.com/share/IFEU2U2JINCA/GitHub/home/SecUpwN/SpiderOak/MISC/external/EFF.png)](https://www.eff.org/)
 [![Guardian Project](https://spideroak.com/share/IFEU2U2JINCA/GitHub/home/SecUpwN/SpiderOak/MISC/external/GuardianProject.png)](https://guardianproject.info/)